Skip to content

 • Broken hardware

-• UV protection failure (everything near windows fades and bleaches)
+• UV protection failure — everything near a window fades and bleaches

 • Air leaks around the frames